elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ## The Elixir AST

-Elixir syntax was designed to have a straight-forward conversion to an abstract syntax tree (AST).
-Elixir's AST is a regular Elixir data-structure composed of the following elements:
+Elixir syntax was designed to have a straightforward conversion to an abstract syntax tree (AST).
+Elixir's AST is a regular Elixir data structure composed of the following elements:

   * atoms - such as `:foo`
   * integers - such as `42`